Maree Holland

-Maree Anne Holland; born 25 July 1963 in Parramatta) is a retired Australian sprinter who specialised in the 400 metres.
+Maree Anne Holland, (born 25 July 1963) is a retired Australian sprinter who specialised in the 400 metres.
 She represented her country at the 1988 Summer Olympics finishing eighth in the final.
 She also competed at the 1989 World Indoor Championships and 1990 Commonwealth Games finishing fourth on both occasions.

+Maree, she won the British WAAA Championships title in the 400 metres event at the 1985 WAAA Championships.